Marina South Pier MRT station

-Marina South Pier MRT station is an underground Mass Rapid Transit (MRT) station in Straits View, Singapore, which is operated by SMRT Trains.
-Built as part of the 1 km North South line (NSL) Extension, it is the southern terminus of the line.
-As the name suggests, the station is near the Marina South Pier and the Marina Bay Cruise Centre Singapore.
+Marina South Pier MRT station is an underground Mass Rapid Transit (MRT) station in Straits View, Singapore.
+The station was built as part of the 1 km North–South Line (NSL) Extension, and is the southern terminus of the line.
+Operated by SMRT Trains, the station serves Marina South Pier and Marina Bay Cruise Centre Singapore.

-The extension, first announced as part of the 2008 Land Transport Master Plan, was completed on 22 November 2014.
+The extension was first announced as part of the 2008 Land Transport Master Plan and was completed on 22 November 2014.
 The station features two Art-in-Transit artworks, one of which – Singapore Tapestry – was commissioned as part of the Land Transport Authority's (LTA) gift to Singapore on the nation's 50th anniversary.

 History

-The North South line (NSL), Singapore's first MRT line, opened in stages from 1987 to 1989 and ended at Marina Bay station.
+The North–South Line (NSL), Singapore's first MRT line, opened in stages from 1987 to 1989 and ended at Marina Bay station.
 In the 2008 Land Transport Master Plan, the Land Transport Authority (LTA) announced a 1 km extension of the NSL from Marina Bay, one of several upcoming projects meant to expand Singapore's rail network.
 The line would extend from Marina Bay station and provide connectivity to future developments in the area, as well as to the Marina South Cruise Centre.
 The station was provisionally named "Marina Pier".

-The contract for the design and construction of the additional station and tunnels was awarded to Samsung C&T Corporation at a contract sum of S$357.5 million (US$ million) in December 2009.
+The contract for the design and construction of the additional station and tunnels was awarded to Samsung C&T Corporation for S$357.5 million (US$ million) in December 2009.
 Construction of the extension commenced in that month and was expected to be completed by 2014.
 During the construction, on 8 August 2012, a Bangladeshi worker died while dismantling a support structure that was part of an earth-retaining stabilizing structure.
 The worker was on one of the beams still attached to another beam being lifted by a crane.
 Both the man and the beam fell when it was dislodged.
 The beam crushed the worker.

-On 15 August 2014, Minister for Transport Lui Tuck Yew visited the station, where he announced the merger of the Thomson and East Region lines into the Thomson–East Coast line.
+On 15 August 2014, Minister for Transport Lui Tuck Yew visited the station, where he announced the merger of the Thomson and East Region lines into the Thomson–East Coast Line.
 As announced on 17 November, the station opened on 23 November that year.
 An opening ceremony for the station was held the day before the official opening.

 Station details

 Marina South Pier station, the southern terminus of the NSL, has an official station code of NS28.
 The next station north is Marina Bay.
+Trains turnaround at this terminus by using crossovers located at both ends of the station.
 The station is located in Marina South underneath Marina Coastal Drive and south of the Marina Coastal Expressway.
 The station has two exits, connecting to the Marina South Pier Ferry Terminal and the Marina Bay Cruise Centre, and will serve future developments in the upcoming Marina Bay Downtown area.